 - 1. Specify a purchase order type in the Purchase Order Types (tdpur0194m000) or Purchase Order Type (tdpur0694m000) session.
 In addition to the normal purchase order type, several special order types exist, such as Cost Order, Collect Order, and Return Order.
 The creation and processing of these orders can differ from normal purchase orders. - 2.
-On the Activities tab in the Purchase Order Type (tdpur0694m000) session, for the order type, you must specify: - The activities (tasks) to be carried out. - The sequence in which these activities must be carried out. - Whether the activity must be carried out automatically or manually.
+On the Activities tab in the Purchase Order Type (tdpur0694m000) session, specify: - The activities (tasks) to be carried out. - The sequence in which these activities must be carried out. - Whether the activity must be carried out automatically or manually.
 Therefore, you can automate the processing of purchase orders.

 For more information, refer to Flexible purchase order processing (p.
 36).